nlhkabu/nlhkabu.github.io/_drafts/2018-07-26-pypi-past-present-future.md

 ## Links and Resources

 ### On Python Packaging
-- [Python Packaging Working Group](https://wiki.python.org/psf/PackagingWG/Charter): a sub-body of the PSF dedicated to raise funds to advance the state of Python packaging.
+- [Python Packaging Working Group](https://wiki.python.org/psf/PackagingWG/Charter): a sub-body of the PSF dedicated to raising funds to advance the state of Python packaging.
 You can [donate to this group here](https://donate.pypi.org).
 - [Python Packaging Authority](https://www.pypa.io/): a group of developers who maintain major Python packaging projects (including PyPI).
 This group also maintains the [Python Packaging User Guide](https://packaging.python.org/) which is the authoritative guide to Python Packaging.
 PyPA projects [can be found on GitHub](https://github.com/pypa/).
 There is also a really interesting [history of Python Packaging](https://www.pypa.io/en/latest/history/) in the PyPA documentation.

 ### On PyPI / Warehouse